apache/spark/docs/ml-features.md

 </div>
 ## RFormula

 `RFormula` selects columns specified by an [R model formula](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/formula.html).
-It produces a vector column of features and a numeric column of labels.
+It produces a vector column of features and a double column of labels.
 Like when formulas are used in R for linear regression, string input columns will be one-hot encoded, and numeric columns will be cast to doubles.
 If not already present in the DataFrame, the output label column will be created from the specified response variable in the formula.

 **Examples**